seamile/ImgSearch/README.md

 #### Running as a System Service

 ImgSearch can run as a background system service that starts and stops with your system.
 On Linux, it uses `systemd`; on macOS, `launchd`.
-The tool auto-detects your environment—no manual configuration needed.
+The tool auto-detects your environment — no manual configuration needed.

 ##### i.
 Set Up Service